henrikdchristensen/DIKU-DIS-Project-ProductManager/README.md

 To create the database, a script is created (`database/database.sql`):

+1. Open shell and navigate to the database folder:

+   `cd database`

-1. Log in with privliges to create a database (e.g. postgres):
+2. Log in with privliges to create a database (e.g. postgres):

    `psql -U postgres`

-2. Create the database called 'dis':
+3. Create the database called 'dis':

    `CREATE DATABASE dis;`

-3. Enter the new database:
+4. Enter the new database:

    `\c dis`

-4. Run the script:
+5. Run the script:

    `\i database.sql`